 Multi-currency ensures that customers see your pricing for every product as a simple, rounded number (e.g. 10.00 Euros rather than 5.26 Euros).

-According to Worldpay, merchants see a 13% increase in cart abandonment when customers are shown prices in a foreign currency.
-This is partly due to fears of conversion fees, plus additional charges that may occur if you choose to pay in a foreign currency.
+Merchants can significantly impact higher cart abandonment when customers are shown prices in a foreign currency.
+This is partly due to fears of conversion fees and additional charges that may occur if you pay in a foreign currency.

-International customers will appreciate both your straightforward approach to pricing and the lack of effort required on their end to see your pricing in their native format.
+International customers will appreciate your straightforward approach to pricing and the lack of effort required to see your pricing in their native format.

-Automated software on the Shopify app store can easily help you:
+Automated software on the Shopify app store can quickly help you:

 But first things first: do you know which currencies you’ll offer on your storefront?
 Will it even benefit you to offer multi-currency?
 What will your multi-currency strategy look like?
 And how do you even get started?